katherinew5896/sep11-freedom-project/tool/learning-log.md

 })
 `````
-This code makes it so if player exists the enemy will attack you and we can change the bullets sizes and color and other propeties.
+This code makes it so if a player exists the enemy will attack you and we can change the bullets sizes and color and other properties.

 Together with all this code we make:
 ``````js